ThisPlatypus/von-Mises-Graphical-Models/README.knit.md

 </figure>

-Specific atomic groups, so-called \emph{amino acids}, give rise to a protein.
+Specific atomic groups, so-called amino acids, give rise to a protein.
 There are twenty commonly occurring amino acid, each with the same structure.
 In particular, an amino acid has a central carbon acid, denoting by $C^\alpha$, which bind to a hydrogen atom, $H$, an amine group $NH_2$ , a carboxyl group ($COOH$) and a side chain.
 The last identify the amino acid kind, while the carboxyl group makes a link among different amino acids, and is called peptide bond.
 Figure above shows an example of this bond.
 One or more peptide bond form a polypeptide chains, and one or more of those form a protein.

 The amino acid sequence is called primary structure, the peptide chains are named secondary structure, instead, polypeptide chains are defined as tertiary structures.